 When should a business register with the Office of the Tax Commissioner?

 The answer to this is as soon as business commences, which really means as soon as you’re ready to start acting as a business, you’ll want to register.
 If you are in the stages where you’re thinking about starting a business and you’re building a business plan, that’s not the commencement of your business, so no need to register just yet.
-However, when you start putting the actual pieces in place to start offering products and services, like starting business bank accounts, contracting with vendors, etc., that would be when business commences.
+However, when you start putting the actual pieces in place to start offering products and services, like starting business bank accounts, contracting firm with vendors, etc., that would be when business commences.

 Every employer and self-employed person who is liable for payroll tax must register with the Office of the Tax Commissioner within seven days of the end of the first tax period in which the employer or self-employed person begins business.
 It is actually a criminal offense to fail to register your business.
 If you still need to register, the form is available here.